|Cash Back Rating:||4.3 / 5|

 Why you might want a different card

-The Freedom Flex card’s cash back variety and flexible rewards redemption options are great, but if adjusting your spending habits to maximize rewards sounds like more of a headache than it’s worth, the Freedom Flex may not be right card for you.
+The Freedom Flex card’s cash back variety and flexible rewards redemption options are great, but if adjusting your spending habits to maximize rewards sounds like more of a headache than it’s worth, the Freedom Flex may not be the right card for you.
 And since you won’t have any choice in Chase’s quarterly categories and won’t know them too far in advance, you may struggle to plan out your spending to maximize rewards.

 Quarterly categories can be hard to maximize